MicrosoftDocs/CordovaDocs/cordovadocs/2015/tips-workarounds/run-windows-in-mac-vm.md

 ---
-description: "This article shows how you can build hybrid apps using Apache Cordova in Visual Studio and deploy them to iOS using Parallels."
+description: " This article shows how you can build hybrid apps using Apache Cordova in Visual Studio and deploy them to iOS using Parallels."
 title: "Build a Cordova app for iOS by using Parallels | Cordova"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev14"